-Whether you are seeking the warm caress of thermal springs or the cold embrace of a mountain stream, both can be found within stunning Lengarica Canyon.
-Catering to spa-lovers and thrill-seekers alike, the gorge presents itself as a diverse travel destination located in Albania’s adventurous south.
+Whether you are yearning for the warm caress of a thermal spring or the cold embrace of a mountain stream, both sensations may be found within stunning Lengarica Canyon located in Albania’s wild south.
+Catering to spa-lovers and thrill-seekers alike, the gorge presents itself as an exhilerating travel destination far off the typical tourist trail.

-Without a doubt, Lengarica Canyon will be a delight to all those in search for an epic Albanian adventure.
+Without a doubt, Lengarica Canyon provides the perfect playground for all those in search for an epic Albanian adventure.

 | Lengarica Canyon is located near the village of Përmet in the far south of the country (roughly 1 1/2 hours from Gjirokastër).
 As far as I know, there are no direct buses to the gorge, so once in Përmet, you will have to arrange private transport or hitchhike the remainder of the way (always a feasible option in Albania).